daiearth22/test/customer-success/using-salesforce-within-customer-success/index.html.md

 On an account view in Salesforce, there is a Customer Success section, with the following fields:

-* Health Score - A field to record the overall customer health (details TBD on this/index.html.md)
+* Health Score - A field to record the overall customer health (details TBD on this)
 * GitLab Customer Success Project - Where you enter the URL of the project created using the template described above
-* Customer Slack Channel - A field to record Slack channel(s/index.html.md) used for internal and external customer collaboration.
+* Customer Slack Channel - A field to record Slack channel(s) used for internal and external customer collaboration.
 If a channel is internal, make sure it follows the naming convention"#organisation-name-internal"
 * Solutions Architect - The Solutions Architect aligned with the acccount
 * Technical Account Manager	- The Technical Account Manager aligned with the acccount